CHAOS-Community/CHAOS.Portal.Client-PHP/README.md

 #CHAOS.Portal.Client (PHP)
 This is a PHP Portal API Client.

+##Requirements
+PHP 5.3.8+ is required.
+CURL plugin must be enabled in PHP.

 ##Code
-The code is located in the src/app folder.
+The code is located in the CHAOS folder.

 ##Examples
-Examples are located in the src/examples folder.
+index.php is an example file.